 A common hypothesis for the development of endometriosis is retrograde menstruation (backward menstrual blood flow through the fallopian tubes into the peritoneal cavity), with subsequent implantation of endometrial cells (5).

-There are several risk factors proposed to be associated with the development of endometriosis, as follows (2, 3, 4,14):
+There are several risk factors proposed to be associated with the development of endometriosis, as follows (2,3,4,14).

 Factors associated with increased risk

-- Heredity (mother or sister with endometriosis)
+- Heredity (mother or sibling with endometriosis)

 - Earlier age of menarche (before age 11)